Francisco Jê Acaiaba de Montezuma, Viscount of Jequitinhonha: Career

 Montezuma was sworn in as general deputy in 1831.
 That year, he asked the Chamber of Deputies to take legislative measures against the importation of slaves.
 Thus, he became one of the first deputies in Brazilian history to fight against the slave trade, being one of the pioneers of the abolitionist movement.
 He ended up not being re-elected deputy, having received only 36 votes in the entire province of Bahia.

 In 1837, Montezuma was appointed general deputy for Bahia.
 In the same year, the regent Diogo Antônio Feijó appointed him Minister of Justice and Minister of Foreign Affairs, occupying both ministries for a few months.
+In 1838, he was among the founding members of the Brazilian Historic and Geographic Institute.
 He was one of the supporters of the Declaration of Age of emperor Pedro II and, in 1840, he was re-elected deputy.
 He was plenipotentiary minister to the British government, in London, between 1840 and 1841.
 Back in Brazil, he was a member of the Provincial Assembly of Rio de Janeiro for two legislatures, also acting as its president.

 In 1850, Montezuma was appointed a member of the Council of State.
 In 1851, emperor Pedro II appointed him for the Senate, representing Bahia.
 In the Empire of Brazil senators were chosen from a triple list submitted to the emperor and had a lifetime tenure.
 Before being chosen, Montezuma had appeared twice on the triple lists: once for Bahia and once for Rio de Janeiro.
 In 1866, he held the presidency of the Bank of Brazil for a few months.
 As a senator, he was a notorious proponent of the abolition of slavery.
 In 1865, he was the first to advocate in Parliament for the abolition of slavery for the next 15 years.
 He presented several projects that dealt with the gradual extinction of slavery.
 One of his proposals gave rise to the Rio Branco Law.